Pi-0r-Tau/EPI-LENS/README.md

 - UI buttons for start analysis and stop analysis, play and pause the video respectively.

 ## Updates in progress
-- Improve current O(N²) FTT by using Cooley-Turkey reducing time complexity to O(N log N)
+- Improve current O(N²) FTT by using Cooley-Turkey reducing time complexity to O(m log m)

 ## Future metrics
 - Duty cycle and Flash Envelope analysis